sudeeprp/rapa-home/vocational-learning.md

 - Collaborative development
 - Inspiration from mentors and peers

-However, they are out of scope of this discussion for now.
+They are out of scope of this project for now.